nabilridhwan/facerecograspi/README.md

 # facerecograspi
 The project uses Node.JS for the middleware server.
 When the face recognition detects an unknown face, it will send a GET request to the server endpoint that is coded using Node JS using the Express framework.

-Information is accurate as of February 8, 2020.
+Information is accurate as of February 9, 2020.

+## Pins (so you do not need to re-adjust the code)
+-   LCD (i2c, 16 x 2)
+    -   COMPONENT -> BREAKOUT BOARD
+    -   GND -> GND
+    -   VCC -> 5V
+    -   SDA -> SDA1
+    -   SCL -> SCL1
+-   Servo Motor (Tower Pro MG90S)
+    -   COMPONENT -> BREAKOUT BOARD
+    -   BROWN -> GND
+    -   RED -> 3.3V
+    -   ORANGE/YELLOW -> GPIO24

 ## Before proceeding
 -   Please setup your telegram bot!
 Make sure that you set the bot's privacy to `disabled` using `@botfather`.